PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 policies, shared scope, direct-call count, and both surrounding boundaries.
 The intended propagation is observation-only: it must not add a result consumer, guard, child execution, graph traversal, or TensorFlow import path.

+`run_singleton_reshape()` and the local helper now transparently return the existing policy-selected tuple.
+The guarded terminal call retains it as `_terminal_singleton_reshape_results`, and the later top-level call retains it as `_post_terminal_singleton_reshape_results`.

+Both tuples remain unconsumed observation data.
+Every selected child still executes exactly once in the original order through the original shared scope;
+all four policy flags and both surrounding boundaries remain unchanged.
+The retention adds no graph scan, mutation, conditional work, dependency, or TensorFlow import path.